Zammad MCP Server: Setup Guide for Claude and Cursor

 Zammad MCP Server: Setup, Usage, and What You Can Do with MCP

-If you search for Zammad MCP, you want one thing: connect an AI assistant to your Zammad helpdesk without writing a custom REST integration.
-The Zammad MCP Server (MIT, open source) does exactly that — it exposes tickets, users, organizations, and groups as Model Context Protocol tools for Claude Desktop, Cursor, and other MCP clients.
+If you search for Zammad MCP Server, you probably want one thing: connect an AI assistant to your Zammad helpdesk without writing a custom REST integration.
+The Zammad MCP Server (MIT, open source) does exactly that — it turns tickets, users, organizations, groups, and system data into Model Context Protocol tools for Claude Desktop, Cursor, and other MCP clients.

-This guide covers setup end to end, what you can do in daily use, and where to go deeper.
+This guide covers Zammad MCP Server setup end to end, Claude and Cursor configuration, daily helpdesk usage examples, and where to go deeper.
 Full reference docs live on our site: Zammad MCP Server documentation.

 - GitHub: github.com/Softoft-Orga/zammad-mcp-server